sonnenglas/amazon-mws-laravel/README.md

 amazon-mws-laravel
 ============

+##Notes
+Fork for Lumen framework to adjust for how config is loaded up.

 A PHP package to connect to Amazon's Merchant Web Services (MWS) in an object-oriented manner, with a focus on intuitive usage.

 Currently optimizing for Laravel Framework.